Street of Chance (1930 film)

-Street of Chance is a 1930 American pre-Code film directed by John Cromwell and starring William Powell, Jean Arthur, Kay Francis and Regis Toomey.
+Street of Chance is a 1930 American pre-Code crime drama film directed by John Cromwell and starring William Powell, Jean Arthur, Kay Francis and Regis Toomey.
 Howard Estabrook was nominated for the Academy Award for Best Writing, Achievement.

 Plot

 Wealthy bond broker John Marsden is actually “Natural Davis” a famed and powerful New York gambler with strict standards—he never “cheats, frames or double-crosses,” and “it's final for those who do”.
 He is devoted to his wife, Alma, who is filing for a legal separation, and to his impressionable younger brother, "Babe” who has shaken a gambling problem and just married Judy.
 John sends Babe a wedding gift of $10,000, telling him to put it into good bonds, but Babe plans to run it up to $150,000.

 Driven to despair by John's obsession with gambling, Alma plans to leaves the city that night.
 John has an important floating crap game with Dorgan, a high-rolling bootlegger from Detroit.
 He plans to see her afterward.
 At the game, John exposes Al Mastic as a cheater.
 Al offers to pay everything back, but that is not good enough.
 He is found dead.

 That evening, Babe comes to town with his new bride, eager to see his brother, the prosperous stockbroker who has supported him all his life.

 John meets with Alma, who is wearied with the uncertainty and danger of being a gambler's wife.
 The wealth means nothing to her.
 He claims that their 6 months separation has made him think.
 He agrees to quit and leave with her on the first train in the morning, for a second honeymoon.

 On Times Square, Babe—who has been tipped off by his San Francisco gambling contacts—asks paperseller Tony where to find Natural Davis.
 John is horrified to see his brother, who thinks this is a chance meeting.
 Full of his success turning the $10,000 into $50,000 shooting craps, he has come to the city to play “Natural Davis and that mob”, not realizing “Natural” is his brother.
 Babe has a naive view of gamblers, singing the praises of Davis, despite John's warnings: “It won’t look so easy to you someday when you’ve got to knock some guy off or take one in the belly yourself.”
 John insists on taking the $10,000 back before putting Babe in the game.
 He plans to teach Babe a lesson by cleaning him out.
 He asks Dorgan to run the game.